Three stories that explore three different perspectives on diversity and the questions they bring, such as:

 What do you do when you can't see the other side of the story?

 What if you want to be a part of a group where there is no one "like you"?

-Our aim with this audio book is not to prescribe or preach, but to imaginatively explore the valuable possibilities that arise when diverse groups come together.
-We hope that it inspires conversation and new perspectives for young children.
+These questions and more are central to this particular look at diversity.
+Our aim with this collection is not to prescribe or preach, but to imaginatively explore the valuable possibilities that arise when diverse groups come together.
+Our hope is that it inspires conversation and new perspectives for young children.

 About the Stories